reeagbo/Jassco/Technical Description.md

 No content.

 ## Arrays
 Only arrays of integers and 2D matrices are supported.
 Standard JS creation for both is available.
-Also, similarly to empty strings, empty arrays and dictionaries can be created (see **non-JS capabilities** section).
+Also, similarly to empty s, empty arrays and dictionaries can be created (see **non-JS capabilities** section).

 ## Objects
 Very limited (almost non-existing) support for objects.
 However, specific object methods cases are supported:
-- "charAt", "charCodeAt" methods are supported for string variables.
+- "charAt", "charCodeAt" methods are supported for  variables.

 # Code flows
 This section describes all the code flows supported by the compiler.